xMoAlaa7/Mo_Portfolio/README.md

 ### IT Help Desk Support (March 2024 - June 2024) (Full-Time)
 Key Responsibilities:
-- Management, maintenance, and troubleshooting of the underlying infrastructure including servers (VoIP and Windows Servers), clients, network connectivity devices (routers, switches, gateways, access points), and firewalls.
+- Management, maintenance, and troubleshooting of the underlying infrastructure including servers (VoIP and AD DC), clients, network connectivity devices (routers, switches, gateways, access points), and firewalls.
 - Providing technical support for employees and ensuring their systems are functioning properly by troubleshooting software and hardware issues.
 - Onboarding and setting up workstations with the required software.